sky-2002/sky-2002.github.io/docs/about.markdown

     - Implemented [new distance metrics](https://weaviate.io/blog/weaviate-1-15-release#new-distance-metrics) to weaviate.

 - **May 2022**
     - Developed an example application - [an attendance system](https://github.com/weaviate/weaviate-examples/tree/main/attendance-system-example) - using a vector DB.
-It was also used by their GSoC contributor that year.
+It was also used by weaviate's GSoC contributor that year.

 - **March and April 2022**
-    - Developed a [multi-modal search example](https://github.com/weaviate/weaviate-examples/tree/main/exploring-multi2vec-clip-with-Python-and-flask) which was also used in their GSoC project.
+    - Developed a [multi-modal search example](https://github.com/weaviate/weaviate-examples/tree/main/exploring-multi2vec-clip-with-Python-and-flask) which was also used in weaviate's GSoC project.

 <!-- You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /